BattlesnakeOfficial/docs/docs/guides/tips/engine-regions.md

 ### How should I choose an Engine Region?

 Choosing the right Engine Region might be a little confusing depending on where you are, and where your Battlesnake is hosted.
 We highly encourage testing with a few different Engine Regions to see how it affects your latency.
-If you're worried about affecting your snake in a League or Arena, you can make a new snake and re-use the URL.
+If you're worried about affecting your snake in a Leaderboard or Arena, you can make a new snake and re-use the URL.

 Here are some tips for common hosting setups: